Place-based approaches are about empowering local social sector leaders to address social issues in their communities.

 What are the PBIs?

-Three PBIs were established to bring local leaders together to address social issues and improve outcomes for children and young people.
 The PBIs make local, collaborative and evidence-informed decisions to address social issues experienced within an area.

 PBIs will provide the tools for communities to identify where their investments will have the most impact.
 This means making informed decisions that: